 Lower commodity prices since 2014 have meant cooling labour markets in the Prairies provinces, with declining investment in resource projects and economic stagnation in the Prairie provinces.
 Since the slowdown of the industrial sector, Canada has invested heavily in infrastructure programs across the country, and this has helped absorb many workers coming from the resource sector.
 Since 2014, demand for international workers has decreased as Canada’s focus has been on absorbing local Canadian workers into other sectors.
 This has meant employer sponsorship is less common than previously, but international workers who obtain temporary work permits or permanent residency continue to find opportunities in Canada.

 The net impact of these changes is that international workers are now focusing more on the provinces of British Columbia and Ontario.
 Toronto, Ontario and Vancouver, British Columbia, now represent more stable destinations for international workers as the economies of both cities are bouyed by tourism, film, and IT, with strong foreign investment making them less dependent on resource prices.
 Both locations have strong residential, institutional, and commercial construction sectors, with plenty of infrastructure activity as populations continue to grow.

-The current COVID-19 pandemic is both a health and economic crisis, and it is clear that Canada’s construction industry will be hit by this seismic event.
-It remains to be seen what the total impact of the COVID-19 will be on Canada’s construction sector.
+The current COVID-19 pandemic is both a health and economic crisis, and it is clear that Canada’s construction industry will feel the impacts of COVID-19 in the years to come.
+Fortunately, a commitment to infrastructure spending as a cornerstone of economic recovery appears to be lessening some of initial shockwaves of the pandemic on the construction sector.
 You can keep updated on all the latest developments regarding COVID-19 in Canada here.